Opalinium/nocturna-docs/terms.md

 We reserve the right to disable custom branding that violates these guidelines.

-### 7.4 Mass Nickname Operations
+### 7.4 Automatic Nickname Patterns

-Mass nickname operations (premium feature) allow bulk modification of member nicknames.
+Automatic nickname patterns (premium feature) allow automatic application of prefix or suffix patterns to member nicknames when they join your server, as well as bulk operations to apply patterns to existing members or reset nicknames.
 By using this feature, you acknowledge and agree that:

 - You are solely responsible for all nickname changes made using this feature
-- You will use mass nickname operations in compliance with Discord's Terms of Service and Community Guidelines
+- You will use automatic nickname patterns in compliance with Discord's Terms of Service and Community Guidelines
 - You will not use this feature to harass, defame, impersonate, or cause harm to server members
 - You will not use this feature for malicious, abusive, or fraudulent purposes
-- You will obtain necessary permissions and consent before modifying member nicknames
+- You will configure appropriate role exclusions to respect member preferences and server hierarchy

 Server Administrators assume full liability for all nickname modifications performed using this feature.